Mentored Research Opportunities

 Mentor: Walter Bowyer

-Minimum Qualifications: CHEM 110 or 190
+Minimum Qualifications: CHEM 110

-Preferred Qualifications: CHEM 130
+Preferred Qualifications: Organic Chemistry

 Understanding the Regulation and Kinetics of the Enzyme Malate Dehydrogenase

 Malate dehydrogenase (MDH) is a critical enzyme in the citric acid cycle, which is central to our metabolism.
 As such, this enzyme is highly regulated (turned on and off under specific conditions).
 Under various conditions (fed, starved, etc), the body adds or removes chemical groups (such as phosphate) to MDH which acts as an ON/OFF switch to control this enzyme.
 Yet, this process is not well understood.
-In the Slade lab, we will purify MDH enzyme (wild type and mutants) so that we can study it’s kinetics under various conditions.
+In the Slade lab, we will purify MDH enzyme (wild type and mutants) so that we can study how fast it operates under various conditions.
 Specifically, this project will entail making buffers, micropipetting (a lot!), using a microplate reader (UV/Vis spectroscopy) and analyzing data in two different software programs.
 However, no previous experience is necessary.
 I will mentor you to help learn and develop these skills.
 Prior knowledge of Microsoft Excel is preferred.
 This project will greatly improve one’s Excel proficiency.
 Appropriate for Rising Sophomores.

 Mentor: Kristin Slade

-Minimum Qualifications: Completed both CHEM 110 and 120, or CHEM 190 by June 2024
+Minimum Qualifications: completed 120 or CHEM 190 by May 2025

-Mentor: Matthew Church
+Mentor: Matt Church

 Computer Science

-Mentor: Hanqing Hu
+Mentor: Hanquing Hu

 Data Analytics